All Disney World Resort Hotels Ranked From Worst to Best

 However, we’re going to limit the list to just the Swan & Dolphin (and Swan Reserve).
 The reason is that this trio of hotels is literally within walking distance of Epcot and Disney’s Hollywood Studios, offers both Early Entry and Extended Evening Hours, and is treated by Walt Disney World as pretty much an official hotel.
 The only other entry on the above list with a comparable status is Shades of Green, and that’s not bookable by the general public.

 In addition to the location and on-site perks, the biggest strength of the Swolphin is the price.
 These hotels are typically significantly cheaper than alternatives around Crescent Lake–often less than half or one-third of the price.
 They also have a formidable restaurant roster, excellent pools, and other amenities.
-Dated decor and guest rooms is a downside, except at the new Swan Reserve, which also offers a variety of larger room types–but is more expensive, too.
-The postmodern architecture by Michael Graves is very taste-specific and won’t appeal to everyone, but I happen to like the look.
+For the best rooms, you’ll want to stay at the Swan Reserve.
+The postmodern architecture by Michael Graves is taste-specific, but I happen to like the look.
 It’s quirky, provocative, and adult–even if it is an eyesore from across World Showcase Lagoon.

 We want our kids to have their dream Disney stay.